There are four classes of boats in the Galapagos Islands:

 The Angelito I Galapagos Cruise is a perfect way to experience the best of the Galapagos Islands for travelers seeking a quality Galapagos naturalist cruise but who don't need luxury accommodations .
 It offers great guides, personal service and top-notch wildlife-rich itineraries.
 Trip Lengths: 4, 5, 8, 11, 12, or 15 Days Destination: Galapagos Islands Lodging: 16-Passenger, tourist superior class yacht Activities: Wildlife viewing, naturalist walks, snorkeling

-A beautiful sailboat with wooden decks, the Cachalote is a top choice for those looking for a great Galapagos experience, with great itineraries, guides, and service, but who don't need, or want to pay for, luxurious cabins and shared spaces.
-Trip Lengths: 6, 8, or 15 Days Destination: Galapagos Islands Accommodations: 16 Passenger Tourist-Class Motor Sailor Activities: Wildlife viewing, naturalist walks, snorkeling, kayak
+The Cachalote Explorer is a top choice for those looking for a great Galapagos experience, with great itineraries, guides, and service, but who don't need, or want to pay for, luxurious cabins and shared spaces.
+Trip Lengths: 6, 8, or 15 Days Destination: Galapagos Islands Accommodations: 16 Passenger Tourist-Class Motor Yacht Activities: Wildlife viewing, naturalist walks, snorkeling, kayak

 The Galaven is a tourist superior 20 passenger yacht, offering 1 naturalist guide for every 10 travelers.
 The Galaven offers spacious outdoor seating areas with sun chairs, large interior dining room and a library.
 Trip Lengths: 4, 5, 8, 11, 12 or 15 Days Destination: Galapagos Islands Lodging: 20-Passenger, tourist superior yacht Activities: Wildlife viewing, naturalist walks, snorkeling